A greener future starts at home

 Individuals or entities that own multi-family buildings may be able to participate in this rebate program as long as >50% of units have an income <80% of AMI (to receive 100% of appliance rebate value up to $840) or >50% of units have an income between 80%-150% of AMI (to receive 50% of appliance rebate value up to $840).

-The opportunity to receive up to $840 in rebates will be available to new construction single and multi-family home residents, customers switching from a gas appliance to a qualified electric appliance or from an electric appliance to a heat pump dryer, or first-time purchases with respect to that appliance including the following appliance categories: electric kitchen ranges, electric cooktops and stovetops, and heat pump dryers.
-All products must be ENERGY STAR® certified if applicable.
+The opportunity to receive up to $840 in rebates will be available to new construction single and multi-family home residents, customers switching from a gas appliance to a qualified electric appliance or an electric to heat pump dryer first-time purchases with respect to that appliance including the following appliance categories: electric kitchen ranges, electric cooktops and stovetops, and heat pump dryers.
+All products must be ENERGY STAR certified if applicable.

 While there is no income mandate for this program, certain states might focus on households with less than 80% of Area Median Income (AMI).
 Contractors are also eligible to receive $200 for providing service to underserved communities.